johngouk/HTML5_Geolocation/README.md

 # HTML5_Geolocation
-A simple monile app to look at geolocation
+A simple mobile app to look at geolocation